-Luckily, the folks at Semantec (the company that sells Norton antivirus products) have a great free tool just for handling situations like this.
+Luckily, the Norton website offers a great free tool just for handling situations like this.
 It’s called Norton Removal Tool, and it does exactly that (and it does it quite well).

 Download the Norton Removal Tool from this page and give it a try.
 I’ve never seen it fail to completely wipe out am installation of supported Norton software.